-Interested applicants are encouraged to visit the Governor's School Website for additional information: www.wcc.vccs.edu/gs/
+Interested applicants are encouraged to visit the Governor's School website for additional information: www.wcc.vccs.edu/gs/

-For further information, call Bill Grose at (276) 223-4817
+For further information, call Jenny Buchanan at (276) 239-2323

-Applicants must hold a valid Virginia Teacher’s License or have special expertise deemed necessary by the Governor’s School Board of Directors (e.g., a Master’s degree).
+-Hold a valid Virginia Teacher’s license OR have special expertise deemed necessary by the Governor’s School Board of Directors (e.g., a Master’s degree).

 2. A knowledge and understanding of the cognitive, social, and emotional characteristics, needs, and problems found in gifted students as a result of their atypical mental development.

-4. The ability to teach the gifted learner the skills of rational thinking, integration of mind and body, self-actualization, intuitive development, and self-evaluation.
+5. The ability to teach the gifted learner the skills of rational thinking, integration of mind and body, self-actualization, intuitive development, and self-evaluation.

-5. The ability to nurture creativity in all its aspects of thinking, feeling, intuiting, and expressing talent through products.
+6. The ability to nurture creativity in all its aspects of thinking, feeling, intuiting, and expressing talent through products.

-6. The ability to encourage in gifted learners a sense of social awareness and commitment to humanity and to their environment, and a respect for the worth and dignity of others.
+7. The ability to encourage in gifted learners a sense of social awareness and commitment to humanity and to their environment, and a respect for the worth and dignity of others.

-7. The ability to relate well to colleagues and parents of gifted learners and to conduct professional meetings for their benefit.
+8. The ability to relate well to colleagues and parents of gifted learners and to conduct professional meetings for their benefit.

 The Appalachian Governor's School is funded by the Virginia Department of Education and jointly sponsored by the School Divisions of Bland, Carroll, Galax, Grayson, Smyth, and Wythe, in conjunction with Wytheville Community College.